crashlooping/dead-mans-switch/README.md

 ## Building and CI/CD

 - Binaries for Windows (x64) and Linux (x64, ARM) are built via GitHub Actions.
-- Docker images are built and pushed to the GitHub Container Registry.
+- Docker images are built and pushed to the GitHub Container Registry for all major platforms.
+- Multi-arch Docker images are available under the `:latest` tag.

 ## Extending Notifications

 Notification channels are pluggable.
-Add new types by implementing the `Notifier` interface.
+Add new types by implementing the `Notifier` interface in Go and registering them.

 ## Tests